 In a process network model of computation the arcs represent sequences of data values (token) and the bubbles represent functions that map input sequences into output sequences.

-Certain technical restriction are necessary to ensure determinacy.[23].
-It is a common representation formalism for modeling algorithms.
+Certain technical restriction are necessary to ensure determinacy.
+[25].
+It is a common representation of the computation of the computati tation formalism for modeling algorithms.
 The graph representation can be interpreted asynchronous (ADF) or synchronous (SDF).
-[Guus: uitwerken wat voor soort data-flow modellen er allemaal bestaan.]
+[Guus: uitwerken wat voor soort data-flow modellen er allemaal bestaan; split it into two?]

-Figure 6.2: Dataflow for $(A B) + (C/d) - (sqrroot(e \mod f))$
+Figure 5.2: A dataflow graph for $(a b) + (c/d) - \sqrt{(e \mod f)}$.

-6.2.6 Discrete-event models
+5.2.6 Discrete-event models

 In a discrete-event system, modules react to event that occurs at a given time instant and produce other events either at the same time instant or at some future time instant.
-Execution is chronological[5]; time is an integral part of the model.
+Execution is chronological[6]; time is an integral part of the model.
 Events will typically carry a time stamp, which is an indicator of the time at which the event occurs within the model.
 A simulator for Discrete-Event models will typically maintain a global event queue that sorts events by time stamp.
 This sorting can be computationally costly.
 [Guus: hard to simulate, nice in hardware].

-6.2.7 Petri Nets
+5.2.7 Petri Nets

 In the classical approach a Petri net is composed of 4 basic elements: a set of places, a set of transition, an input function that maps transitions to places, and an output function which is also a mapping from transition to places.
 This is an well-understood modelling tool.
-Two important features of Petri nets are its concurrency and asynchronous nature.[6].
+Two important features of Petri nets are its concurrency and asynchronous nature.[7].
 [Guus: expand a little bit: where are petri nets good for?]

-6.2.8 Synchronous models
+5.2.8 Synchronous models

 In synchronous languages, modules simultaneously react to a set of input events and instantaneously produce output events.
-If cyclic dependencies are allowed, then execution involves finding a fixed point, or a consistent value for all events at a given time instant.[5]
+If cyclic dependencies are allowed, then execution involves finding a fixed point, or a consistent value for all events at a given time instant.
+[6]

-Very often real-time systems are specified by means of concurrent processes, which communicate asynchronously [34].
+Very often real-time systems are specified by means of concurrent processes, which communicate asynchronously [37].